simontarzi/CDE_hands_on_lab/README.md

 >The Iceberg Jars did not have to be loaded in the Spark Configurations.
 Iceberg is enabled at the Virtual Cluster level.

 >**Note**
 >Job 04_Sales_Report uses the Quinn Python library.
-The methods are implemented in utils.py which is loaded via the File Resource.
+The methods are implemented in utils.py which is loaded via the File Resource!.

 To learn more about Iceberg in CDE please visit [Using Apache Iceberg in Cloudera Data Engineering](https://docs.cloudera.com/data-engineering/cloud/manage-jobs/topics/cde-using-iceberg.html).